 In 1991, at the age of 16, right after graduating from Instituto Los Alpes High School in Barranquilla, Edgar Renteria was scouted and signed to the expansion Florida Marlins.
 He played shortstop and hit right-handed in the minor leagues.
 His first professional hit in a game broke up a no-hitter in the bottom of the ninth, foreshadowing his career ability at clutch performances.
 His first season in the majors (1994) netted a 22-game hitting streak, .309 batting average, 16 stolen bases, and second place for National League Rookie of the Year.
 Playing for the Florida Marlins in their first World Series in 1997, his eleventh inning RBI single won the seventh and deciding game in the Series.

 During his career Renteria was selected to the All-Star Game in 2000, 2003, and 2004.
-In 2002 and 2003 he won the Silver Slugger and Gold Glove Awards.
+In 2002 and 2003 he won the Silver Slugger and Golden Glove Awards.
 With the San Francisco (California) Giants he hit game-winning home runs in Game 2 and Game 5 of the 2010 World Series.
 He played for the Florida Marlins, St. Louis (Missouri) Cardinals, Boston (Massachusetts) Red Sox, Atlanta (Georgia) Braves, Detroit (Michigan) Tigers, San Francisco Giants, and ended his career with the Cincinnati (Ohio) Reds.

 Two of his brothers, Edinson and Evert, played for several American minor league teams.
 In 1998 they created Team Renteria Baseball Academy, holding clinics for professionals and youth in Barranquilla, Colombia.
 In 1998 the team founded the Colombian Professional Baseball League.